nais/build/README.md

 # NAIS Build

-Opinionated continuous integration pipeline runner, tailored for NAV IT developers on the NAIS platform.
+NAIS Build, or `nb`, is an opinionated continuous integration pipeline runner, tailored for developers on the NAIS platform.

+## Features
+* Generates best-practice Dockerfiles for standardized Go and Gradle projects.
+* Builds Docker images with correct repository, namespace, team and date-based tag.
+* No Dockerfile needed, _nb_ will generate one for you.
+* Build target detection with zero configuration.
+* Uses the latest build and runtime environments.
+* Run and debug the CI pipeline on your local computer.
+* It's very fast.

+## Roadmap
+* Support for many kinds of Go, Rust, Java, and Kotlin projects.
+* Build, test, lint, and auditing using best practices.
+* Publish built artifacts to Google Artifact Registry, GHCR, and GitHub releases.
+* Deploy artifacts to Kubernetes using NAIS deploy, or upload to CDN.
+* Matrix builds.

 ## Design goals
 * Run fast, and anywhere.